 Recently I discovered a new bonsai shaping technique.

-- For those using desktop, please click the picture below to launch the image gallery. -
+– For those using the desktop, please click the picture below to launch the image gallery. –

-I deferred and instead embarked into a long period of analysis, squeezing my brain out to find a solution.
+I deferred and instead embarked on a long period of analysis, squeezing my brain out to find a solution.
 Here’s what I did.

 I slept late toying with the idea that it would be amazing if I could convert the tree into my favorite cascade style, especially a full cascade.